ww7/kopia-backup-scripts/Kopia-overview.md

     9.5.
 Actions feature for running custom commands or scripts before and after snapshot root and also before/after individual folders as they get snapshotted.
 For example: sending notifications, chain of snapshots, filesystem-level snapshots (for e.g. ZFS, Btrfs).

     9.6.
-Support excludes from .gitignore files.
+Support excludes patterns with .kopiaignore files (like .gitignore).

 #### Notes: